OWASP/owasp-mastg/weaknesses/MASVS-NETWORK/MASWE-0052.md

 ## Mitigations

 - **Enforce Strict Certificate Validation**: Always validate TLS certificates against a trusted set of Certificate Authorities (CAs) provided by the operating system or a trusted third party.
+- **Avoid Accepting Self-Signed Certificates**: Do not accept self-signed or untrusted certificates in production environments unless there is a secure mechanism to trust them explicitly.
 - **Enable Hostname Verification**: Ensure that the application's network layer verifies the server's hostname against the certificate's Subject Alternative Name (SAN) or Common Name (CN).
 - **Use Standard Trust Managers**: Utilize well-established libraries and platform-provided APIs for certificate validation instead of custom implementations.
 - **Handle Validation Errors Properly**: Terminate the connection and alert the user whenever certificate validation fails due to issues like expiration, revocation, or mismatch.
-- **Avoid Accepting Self-Signed Certificates**: Do not accept self-signed or untrusted certificates in production environments unless there is a secure mechanism to trust them explicitly.
-- **Stay Updated with Security Protocols**: Use the latest versions of TLS protocols and ensure that weak ciphers and protocols are disabled.